 - 1 Kilo potatoes of choice

-- 340 g jar of marinated artichoke hearts, drained
+- 340 Grams jar of marinated artichoke hearts, drained

 Preheat oven to fan forced 160ºC.
-Butter a large rectangular baking dish and set aside.
+Butter a large rectangular baking dish or several smaller individual ramekins and set aside.

-Place onions into Thermomix bowl and chop for 3 sec/speed 4.
-Place into large baking dish and set aside.
+Place onions into Thermomix bowl and chop 3 sec/speed 4.
+Place them large mixing bowl and set aside.

-Place garlic and all cheeses into Thermomix bowl and mill for 8 sec/speed 8.
-Set aside.
+Place garlic and all cheeses into Thermomix bowl and mill 8 sec/speed 8.
+Set aside in a separate bowl.

-Finely slice half the potatoes and toss them through with the onions, making sure they sit flat in the dish.
+Finely slice half the potatoes and toss them through the onions.

-Sprinkle with a little cheese, some salt and drizzle with half the cream.
-Cut the artichoke hearts in half and lay a few across the the top of the potato mixture.
+Mix with a little of the grated cheese, some salt and drizzle with half the cream.
+Cut the drained artichoke hearts in half and toss through the potato mixture.

 Increase heat of oven to 180ºC, remove foil and bake a further 20 minutes until golden.